Andrews54757/FastStream/README.md

 - Helpful (remappable) keybinds such as: Right Alt to hide player, Z to undo seek, <> to skip 2 seconds.
 - Adjustable video brightness, contrast, saturation, hue, and more
 - Adjustable volume, up to 300% volume boost
+- Configurable audio dynamics: Has audio mixer, equalizer, and compressor tool built in

 Should you like binging shows, the player also comes equipped with a custom video analysis system that runs in the background to identify intro/outro sequences based on repetitive scenes.
 Once they have been identified, you can skip them easily by pressing S.